Deloitte 2015 Mortgage Report | Deloitte Australia | Financial Services has been added to your bookmarks.

 Deloitte supports the RBA’s view against a move towards a tighter macroprudential framework because:

 - As seen during the GFC, systemic risk can be very difficult to predict, define and contain narrowly.
-To address risks in a formulaic manner is problematic and may in fact be counterproductive.
+To address risks in a formulaic manner is problematic and may

 - Australia already has two bodies dealing with macro-stabilisation – the RBA (through interest rates) and the government (through policies addressing unemployment).

-Deloitte Risk and Regulatory Financial Services leader Kevin Nixon said: Bad behaviour may be low probability in Australia, but it’s high impact.”
+Deloitte Risk and Regulatory Financial Services leader Kevin Nixon said: Bad behaviour may be

 “Where one would become concerned on a forward basis, is where we see people en masse refinancing their mortgages against their increasing housing value so that the system-wide buffer disappears.”

 - Growth dynamics are solid

 - Existing borrowers will remain the source of most lending activity (as upgraders/refinancers)

 - First home buyers a structural issue, but they are innovating to get into the market as first home investors

 - Margins and performance will remain solid for majors